Diana (2013 film)

 Diana is a 2013 biographical drama film directed by Oliver Hirschbiegel and written by Stephen Jeffreys.
 Naomi Watts stars as Diana, Princess of Wales, with Naveen Andrews, Douglas Hodge, and Geraldine James in supporting roles.

 Based on Kate Snell's 2001 book Diana: Her Last Love, the film focuses on the final two years of Diana's life, particularly her secret relationship with heart surgeon Hasnat Khan.

 Diana had its world premiere in London on 5 September 2013 and was released in the UK on 20 September 2013.
 The film received overwhelmingly negative reviews from critics upon release, with sharp criticism for its direction, screenplay, and Watts' portrayal of the late Princess.
-It performed relatively well at the box office, grossing $21.7 million worldwide against a budget of $15 million.
+At the box office it grossed $21.7 million worldwide against a budget of $15 million.

 Plot

 The film depicts the last two years of Diana, Princess of Wales's life, beginning with her divorce from Charles, Prince of Wales.
 Diana meets and falls in love with Pakistani heart surgeon Hasnat Khan.
 The film highlights her humanitarian work, including her tours of Angola in her campaign against the use of land mines.
 It also shows her trips to Australia, Pakistan, New York City, Bosnia, Italy, and ultimately Paris, with detailed recreations of her real-life outfits.

-Diana’s relationship with Dr. Khan eventually ends due to his desire for a private life and discomfort with her celebrity status.
+Diana's relationship with Dr. Khan eventually ends due to his desire for a private life and discomfort with her celebrity status.
 The film portrays her subsequent affair with Anglo-Egyptian billionaire Dodi Fayed as a calculated effort to make Dr. Khan jealous.
 The story culminates in the fatal car crash that killed Diana, Fayed, and their driver in the Pont de l'Alma Tunnel in Paris—though the film does not re-enact the crash itself.